JingyangYi/winning_arg_replicate/README.md

 *This is a report to the UChicago Human+AI lab Trial Project 3: Persuasive argument prediction*

 ## Summary:
 In this project, I tried various ways to prompt and finetune LLMs (mainly GPT 3.5 and Llama 3.1-8B) to make them achieve better performance on semantic classification tasks with data set from (Tan etal, 16a).
 Specifically, two tasks are involved: 1) Persuasion prediction: judging which reply is more persuasive to the original poster.
 2) Malleability prediction: judging open-mindedness from the claimer's opinion statement.
 I found that these tasks can be very hard for LLMs.
 When tested on a balanced dataset with 200 samples, baseline performances of GPT 3.5 or Llama 3.1 are both around 50% of accuracy.
-However, I found the following methods can improve the predictions performances.
-1) Applying a two stages method to prompt the LLM can improve the performances largely.
-2) Adding prior persuasion knowledge to the prompts.
-3) Finetuning LLMs with correct categories and explanations.
+I tried the following methods to improve the performances.
+1) Adding prior persuasion knowledge to the prompts.
+Its effectiveness depends on the quality of the knowledge.
+2) Finetuning LLMs with correct categories and explanations.
+These finetuning generally improve the accuracy.
+3) Applying a two stages method to prompt the LLM.
+In persuasion prediction, it can improve the performances largely but didn't perform well in malleability prediction.
 Besides, I find that prompting GPT 3.5 with explain-then-predict and predict-then-explain instructions merely achieved mixed performances and there isn't much difference between the explain-then-predict and predict-then-explain.

 ## Files
 *Note: to check my coding style, you can just see `convert_op.py`, `gpt3.ipynb`, `pairs.ipynb`.
 Other scripts are